 - “How long has the company owned the right to collect the debt?”,

-- “What is the interest rate used to calculate the debt?” and
+- “What is the interest rate used to calculate the debt? has the interest rate changed over time?” and

 - Other questions you think would be helpful in your case.
 See a sample Request for Interrogatories.